luxfi/teleport/README.md

-# Lux Teleport
+# teleport
-Lux Teleport Protocol is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature for the cross-chain bridge.
+Lux Teleport Protocol is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.

 ## Features
 Lux Teleport has the following features: